Survival games deserve better coverage. So we made it ourselves.

 Aug 6, 2025

 That last one is key.
-Pushing to full release isn’t earned—it’s abandonment.
-The developer can say they “finished” the game instead of admitting they abandoned early access.
+There’s a difference between “full release” and “abandonment to erase responsibility”.
+The second frees the developer to say they “finished” the game instead of admitting they abandoned it.

 (If they don’t flat out change their developer handle and reappear with a new game anyway, though I’ll do my best to connect the dots if so!)